WittyCC/pizzeria/README.md

 # _Pizzeria_

-#### _A webpage that takes an order for pizza according to a user's preferences as to size and toppings._
+#### _A webpage that takes an order for pizza according to a user's preference as to size and toppings._

 #### By _**Witty Chang**_